mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 0 0 1 * * /usr/bin/certbot renew --nginx
 ```

-This will run certbot on the first of the month at midnight.
+This will run Certbot on the first of the month at midnight.
 If you'd rather run more frequently, it's not a bad idea, feel free to go for it.

 #### Other webserver/proxies